W. J. M. Rankine: Life

 The year 1842 also marked Rankine's first attempt to reduce the phenomena of heat to a mathematical form but he was frustrated by his lack of experimental data.
 At the time of Queen Victoria's visit to Scotland, later that year, he organised a large bonfire situated on Arthur's Seat, constructed with radiating air passages under the fuel.
 The bonfire served as a beacon to initiate a chain of other bonfires across Scotland.

-In 1850 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Prof James David Forbes.
+In 1850, he was elected a Fellow of the Royal Society of Edinburgh his proposer being Prof James David Forbes.
 He won the Society's Keith Prize for the period 1851–53.
 He served as the Society's Vice President from 1871 to 1872.

-From 1855 he was Professor of Civil Engineering and Mechanics at Glasgow University.
+From 1855, he was Professor of Civil Engineering and Mechanics at Glasgow University.

-He died at 8 Albion Crescent (now called Dowanside Road), Dowanhill, Glasgow at 11:45pm on Christmas Eve, 24 December 1872, aged only 52.
+He died at 8 Albion Crescent (now Dowanside Road), Dowanhill, Glasgow at 11:45 p.m., 24 December 1872, age 52.
 He was unmarried and had no children.
 His death was registered by his uncle, Alex Grahame (his late mother's brother in law).